Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing: Introduction

 Disabling edits are detrimental for knowledge editing at scale.
 While a gradual model degradation is expected as we make sequential edits to a model \cite{akshat-catastrophic}, disabling edits lead to a sudden model collapse irrespective of when the disabling fact is edited, making sequential editing impossible.
 An example of this can be seen in Figure \ref{fig:gptj-original-downstream}, where instead of allowing gradual model degradation when doing sequential editing like in Figure \ref{fig:sequential-r-rome-fixed-gptj}, the presence of disabling edits lead to a sudden and immediate model collapse.

 In this paper, we aim to find the source of these disabling edits.
 We first introduce two metrics for identifying disabling edits - generation entropy and the norm of matrix update.
-We plot edits made by ROME along these two dimensions.
-We then perform large scale editing of GPT2-XL \cite{gpt-2} and GPT-J \cite{gpt-j} using ROME on two popular model editing datasets - CounterFact \cite{ROME} and zsRE \citep{zsre}.
-We find that disabling edits only exist when editing facts from the CounterFact dataset and not the zsRE dataset.
-We then show that disabling edits in ROME were a result of irregularities in the implementation of ROME, and not an artifact of the optimization objective.
-Specifically, disabling edits were caused due to the assymetric usage of key-vectors in the update equation of ROME.
+We plot edits made by ROME along these two dimensions and show new ways of identifying disabling edits even when making singular edits.
+As we dig deeper into the optimization objectives and the codebase of ROME, we find that the disabling edits in ROME are a result of irregularities in the implementation of ROME, and not an artifact of the optimization objective.
+Specifically, disabling edits were caused due to the asymmetric usage of key-vectors in the update equation of ROME.
 With this paper, we share our new ROME code-base and invite researchers to use it for model editing.
 Our implementation of ROME, which we call r-ROME, can be found \href{https://github.com/scalable-model-editing/rebuilding-rome}{here}\footnote{\url{https://github.com/scalable-model-editing/rebuilding-rome}}.